Smeky/portfolio-web/BACKLOG.md

 [ ] Theme should be in root layout.
 Navbar only calls store to swap [ ] Change color-theme change into a slider
 [ ] Setup eslint
+[ ] Push to history, make the "back" work
+[ ] Add breakpoints to the theme & logic